gourabdg47/gourabdg47.github.io/_posts/2025-04-17-IAM-solutions.md

 # Identity and Access Management (IAM) Solutions

-_Ensure the right access for the right people at the right time for the right reason._
+Ensure right access for the right people at the right time for the right reason.

-Identity and Access Management (IAM) is the cornerstone of modern cybersecurity.
-For Security+ candidates and aspiring professionals, mastering IAM is essential to securing systems, complying with regulations, and mitigating breaches.
-Let’s break down each key topic with practical examples and exam-focused insights.
 ###### Topics
 1. **Identity & Access management (IAM)**
 2. **Multifactor Authentication (MFA)**